brynshanahan/sitekit-extensions/readme.md

         this.element.toggleClass('right', this.state.x > window.innerWidth / 2)
       })

-      /* or use no namespace to react to all elements */
+      /* or use no namespace to react to all props */

       this.changed((prevState, newState, self) => {
         this.element.toggleClass('left', this.state.x < window.innerWidth / 2)